Present Perfect in English

 • I have broken my arm.

-• I have been working on this painting for two weeks.
+• I have worked on this painting for two weeks.

 • She has lived in China for five years.

-• He has been studying Italian for three months.
+• He has studied Italian for three months.

 • We have had a lot of fun.